20 Beautiful Website Footers [Examples & Snippets]

 • Sitemap.
 If visitors want to have a quick look at the structure or content of a website, having sitemaps is a great way to do so.
 On top of that, they’ll be good for the SEO of a website too!

-The website footer is used to display basic information about the company or website.
+The website footer displays basic information about the company or website.
 It improves the user experience by making it easier for visitors to find specific things on the page, such as contact information, copyright, help links, social media, or newsletter forms.

-Footers typically use a simple design and tend to look very similar to web pages.
+Footers typically use a simple design and look very similar to web pages.

-The reason for this is to try to make things as easier as possible for the visitors to find the information they are looking for.
+This is to try to make it as easy as possible for visitors to find the information they are looking for.

 Conclusion